alan-turing-institute/alexa-room-finder/README.md

 ## Testing The Lambda Function Locally

+[lambda-local](https://www.npmjs.com/package/lambda-local) is extremely useful for testing the main Lambda function locally.

 In order to test locally, you'll first need a token to pass to the Lambda function.
 During development, I am using [Postman](https://www.getpostman.com/) to acquire tokens, and copying them in manually.

-Edit file: `test/config.js`, most importantly replacing `{token}` with your actual token, and `{app-id}` with the same App ID being used in index.js.
+When you have a token, edit file: `test/config.js`, most importantly replacing `{token}` with your actual token, and `{app-id}` with the same App ID being used in `index.js`.
 You'll also want to change the various other variables.
 For example:

 ```
 module.exports = {